goto10hq/vue-nani-kore/README.md

 ## TODO

-- [ ] Id prop is not rendered in alert
+- Id prop is not rendered in alert
-- [ ] Add a couple of loading types for fun
+- Add a couple of loading types for fun
-- [ ] Uploader glitches if we user lazy-loading and set a sortable flag to true
+- Uploader glitches if we user lazy-loading and set a sortable flag to true (check it again - new lazy-loading is up)
-- [ ] Notify with Vuex support
+- Notify with Vuex support
+- Highlight for typeahead
+- Better sample for typeahed
+- Docs for typeahead

 ## License